mum0n/model_size/docs/size_structured_model_snowcrab.md

 N_i = \theta_i \cdot \eta \cdot O_i \\
 $$

-Similarly, the posterior prediction of the probability associated with each sampled areal unit (stratum) $a$ is $\theta_a$ and $N_a$ is the effective number of successes predicted for a single trial for the effective size of the stratum $O_a$ also in units of $m^2$:
+Similarly, the posterior prediction of the probability associated with each sampled areal unit (stratum) $a$ is $\theta_a$ and $N_a$ is the predicted number of successes for a single trial for the effective size of the stratum $O_a$ also in units of $m^2$:

 $$
 N_a = \theta_a \cdot \eta \cdot O_a
 $$

-Importantly, the ratio of the effective number of successes predicted in the embedding stratum ($N_a$) to the individual observation ($N_i$) represents the proportionality factor ($\omega_i$) that can be used to rescale each individual observation (of e.g., length or weight) to that of the scale of the average of the model-based prediction for the stratum, for each sex, maturity and size class:
+Importantly, the ratio of the predicted number of successes predicted in the embedding stratum ($N_a$) to the individual observation ($N_i$) represents the proportionality factor ($\omega_i$) that can be used to rescale each individual observation (e.g., length or weight) to that of the scale of the average of the model-based prediction for the stratum, for each sex, maturity and size class:

 $$
 \omega_i = N_a / N_i \mid \text{sex}_i, \text{maturity}_i, \text{size}_i
 $$

-To re-iterate, this quantity ($\omega_i$, which we will refer to as a **Post-stratified weight**) provides a means of re-scaling observations to an expected number that respects the model-derived estimates of each individual's sampling environment as well as those of the larger, embedding areal unit/stratum, while simultaneously, carrying forward the joint error distributions of all factors being considered.
-As such, this weight ($\omega_i$) can be used to construct a size frequency distribution that respects the joint distribution of all modeled parameters.
+To re-iterate, this quantity ($\omega_i$, which we will refer to as a *Post-stratified weight*) provides a means of re-scaling observations to an expected number that respects the model-derived estimates of each individual's sampling environment as well as those of the larger, embedding areal unit/stratum, while simultaneously, carrying forward the joint error distributions of all factors being considered.
+As such, this weight, which can be computed from the predicted probabilities and offsets as $\omega_i= \frac{\theta_a O_a}{\theta_i O_i},$ can then be used to construct a size frequency distribution that respects the joint distribution of all modeled parameters and environmental conditions.

-### Computation of post-stratified weights
+### Computation

-In this section, we estimate these weighting factors and apply them to obtain such "model-based" estimates of size structure.
-The caveat that needs to be emphasized being that a model is never perfect and can always be improved with the addition of more samples, informative covariates and better functional model forms.

 First we load the necessary environment: